AadityaH/Demand_Forecasting_Application/README.md

 Shortages – Is one such word which every stakeholder in the supply chain industry comes across – be it a Buyer / Logistics Coordinator / Production Supervisor.

-Shortages are inevitable to avoid, however those can certainly be reduced with the help of machine learning based forecasting models.
+Shortages are inevitable , however those can certainly be reduced with the help of machine learning based forecasting models.

 Forecasting is an art of being less wrong , In this next use case of #SCMunfolds , I would like to showcase a prototype model for Demand Forecasting using Machine Learning.